French Toilets

 The newer design of entry panel seen here shows an orange "unavailable" indicator — the toilet is in its cleaning cycle immediately after a use.

-The older design at left shows a green "LIBRE" or free indicator, it will open when you press the large button.
+The older design shown here shows a green "LIBRE" or free indicator, it will open when you press the large button.

 The toilet design has changed over time.

-The older ones, at left, had an unusual design.
+The older ones, like the first one seen below with the slightly yellowish bowl, had an unusual design.
 The bowl was just that — a bowl with no drain.
-It is flushed after you leave the compartment by rotating back into the wall and being hosed out.
+It is flushed after you leave the compartment by tilting back into the wall and being hosed out.

-The newer ones, at right, have a more conventional design.
-But they are still retracted and sprayed down after every use.
+The newer ones, as seen here with a bright white bowl, have a more conventional design.
+But the bowl is still retracted and sprayed down after every use.

 Compartments on the panel above the toilet dispense toilet paper and provide water, soap, and hot air for hand cleaning.